 Some employees simply lack the motivation to show up for work.
 This can be because they are unhappy in their jobs or just don’t have the drive to work.
-The aforementioned CareerBuilder poll notes that 28% who call in “do not feel like going to work” and make up an excuse for their absence.
-Additionally, at 24% is “just needing to relax.”
+Either way, it’s a problem for employers.

 The industry you are in can also contribute to the nature and number of call-outs.
-For example, if you are in the foodservice industry, you may have policies that prevent ill employees from reporting to the workplace.
-Likewise, construction industry jobs that are physically demanding and outdoors often result in fatigue and, at times, disenchanted workers who simply choose to take a day off.
+For example, if you are in the food service industry, you may have policies that prevent ill employees from reporting to the workplace.
+Likewise, construction jobs that are physically demanding and outdoors often result in fatigue and, at times, disenchanted workers who simply choose to take a day off.

-The retail industry also has many explanations of why absenteeism is such an ongoing challenge.
-Within it, there are many first-time workers in entry-level jobs with heavy daily interaction with customers—which can quickly wear employees down.
+The retail industry also has many explanations for why absenteeism is such an ongoing challenge.
+There are many first-time workers in entry-level jobs in retail; these positions often include heavy daily interaction with customers—which can quickly wear employees down.

 While absenteeism creates a difficult workplace, it can be avoided.
 By managing employee attendance and developing a fair attendance policy that addresses matters adequately, your company can save money and reduce absenteeism.
 Additionally, offering a robust PTO policy that includes vacation and sick time can decrease the number of times workers do not show up for work.
 Consider using Rippling to track your employees’ time and attendance.